darrenlooby/node-comline/README.md

 Parse command-line into your NodeJS applications.

-# node-comline - is a small command-line parser for your NodeJS applicaiotn.
+# node-comline - is a small command-line parser for your NodeJS application.

 ## Installation